 - The department, and school, if applicable;

 - the academic college;

 - the Office of International Programs and Studies (if instruction will take place outside the U.S.) to secure needed campus and university approvals, and;

-- the Graduate College.
+- the Graduate College;

+- · the Academic Senate.

 Some proposals may need additional reviews.